 But in the wake of the NAR settlement mentioned above, VA officials realized that military members and veterans with VA loans would be at a disadvantage in the market.

-To quote a June 2024 update from the Department of Veterans Affairs:
+To quote a recent update from the Department of Veterans Affairs:

 “Previously, Veterans could not pay buyer-broker fees when purchasing a home with a VA home loan.
 In light of the settlement, Veterans could be at a disadvantage in the evolving homebuying market, so VA released this update to make sure that Veterans remain competitive buyers.”